-3. Appeal against removal
+5. Appeal against removal

-3.1 Where there is any disagreement as to whether the proposal for removal is justified, an independent assessor agreeable to both parties will be requested to consider the evidence and determine whether the proposed removal is reasonable or otherwise.
+- 5.1 Where there is any disagreement as to whether the proposal for removal is justified, an independent assessor agreeable to both parties will be requested to consider the evidence and determine whether the proposed removal is reasonable or otherwise. - 5.2 The independent assessor will be sought from a panel of Chairpersons and Company Secretaries in the Northwest.
+The independent assessors decision will be final.

-4. Vacancies amongst governors
+6. Vacancies amongst governors

-- 4.1 Where a vacancy arises on the Council of Governors for any reason other than expiry of term of office, paragraphs 3.2 and 3.3 will apply. - 4.2 Where the vacancy arises amongst the appointed governors, the Secretary shall request that the appointing organisation appoints a replacement to hold office for the remainder of the term of office (such replacement to be appointed in accordance with the process which has been previously agreed with the Secretary). - 4.3 Where the vacancy arises amongst the elected governors, the Council of Governors shall be at liberty to: - 4.3.1 if the most recent election for that seat was within the last six months, invite the next highest polling candidate for that seat at that election, who is willing to take office, to fill the seat for the remainder of that term of office and, if that candidate should decline to take office, the Council of Governors is at liberty to approach each of the remaining next highest polling candidates in descending order, until the seat is filled in accordance with this paragraph; or - 4.3.2 if the remainder of the term of office is less than six months, leave the seat vacant until the next planned election; or - 4.3.3 call an election within three months to fill the seat for the remainder of the term of office.
+- 6.1 Where a vacancy arises on the Council of Governors for any reason other than expiry of term of office the following provisions apply: - 6.2 Where the vacancy arises amongst the appointed governors, the Secretary (Director of Corporate Affairs) shall request that the appointing organisation appoints a replacement to hold office for the remainder of the term of office (such replacement to be appointed in accordance with the process which has been previously agreed with the Secretary (Director of Corporate Affairs)). - 6.3 Where the vacancy arises amongst the elected governors, the Council of Governors shall be at liberty to: - 6.3.1 if the most recent election for that seat was within the last six months, invite the next highest polling candidate for that seat at that election, who is willing to take office, to fill the seat for the remainder of that term of office and, if that candidate should decline to take office, the Council of Governors is at liberty to approach each of the remaining next highest polling candidates in descending order, until the seat is filled in accordance with this paragraph; or - 6.3.2 if the remainder of the term of office is less than six months, leave the seat vacant until the next planned election; or

+6.3.3 call an election within three months to fill the seat for the remainder of the term of office.

-5. Election of governors
+7. Election of governors

-- 5.1 The initial elected governors of the trust will hold terms of either two or three years based on the numbers of votes received at the first election as follows: - 5.1.1 The governor elected with the lowest number of votes in respect of each public constituency area specified in Annex 1 (a total of 4 governors) will serve a term of two years. - 5.1.2 The governor elected with the lowest number of votes in respect of the Staff Constituency will serve a term of two years. - 5.1.3 All other governors will serve a term of three years. - 5.2 At the initial election, if in any Public or Staff Constituency there is the same number of prospective governors as there are vacant seats, drawing of lots shall be used to determine which governor serves a term of two years.
+- 7.1 The initial elected governors of the trust will hold terms of either two or three years based on the numbers of votes received at the first election as follows: - 7.1.1 The governor elected with the lowest number of votes in respect of each public constituency area specified in Annex 1 (a total of 4 governors) will serve a term of two years. - 7.1.2 The governor elected with the lowest number of votes in respect of the Staff Constituency will serve a term of two years. - 7.1.3 All other governors will serve a term of three years. - 7.2 At the initial election, if in any Public or Staff Constituency there is the same number of prospective governors as there are vacant seats, drawing of lots shall be used to determine which governor serves a term of two years.
 The drawing of lots shall be supervised by the Returning Officer.